riteshn/spring-mvc-demo/README.md

 spring-mvc-demo
 ===============

-Demo code for basic spring mvc app
+Demo code for basic spring mvc app.
+This is a simple app to demonstrate building a REST Webservice using Spring MVC.